rupom96/TRIP-RADAR/README.md

 # Project name: TRIP-RADAR

 This a full stack project about a website layout of a tour agency service.
 This project has been made using HTML, React.js,React route, CSS, Bootstrap, firebase and mongodb.

 Here is the live deployed link of this website: https://tour-assignment-11-240ec.web.app/

+Live API server link: https://grisly-mummy-07425.herokuapp.com

+Mongodb API server code link: https://github.com/programming-hero-web-course1/tourism-or-delivery-website-server-side-rupom96

 ## Features and Functionality: